 2. Buffers shall be required to protect important wildlife habitat and wetland features, values and functions from the adverse impacts of adjacent land uses.

 a.
-The width of the buffer zone shall be based upon wetland category, intensity of impacts, and wetland functions or special characteristics, as set forth below:
+The width of the buffer zone shall be based upon wetland category, intensity of impacts, and wetland functions or special characteristics, as set forth below in Table (A):